chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

+- Eric: 2 wins when projected to lose
+- Andrew: 1 win when projected to lose
-- Eric: 1 win when projected to lose
+- Isaac: 1 win when projected to lose
 - JP: 1 win when projected to lose
 - Adam: 0 wins when projected to lose
-- Andrew: 0 wins when projected to lose
 - Chad: 0 wins when projected to lose
 - David: 0 wins when projected to lose
 - Hank: 0 wins when projected to lose
-- Isaac: 0 wins when projected to lose
 - Josh: 0 wins when projected to lose
 - Matthew: 0 wins when projected to lose